Saturday 9th November 2019 - 7:00 pm to 10:00 pm

 Accompanist – Robin Humphreys

 Robin Humphreys is a graduate of the University of Birmingham and a holder of the prestigious Diploma in Professional Performance from the Royal Northern College of Music, where he studied piano accompaniment with David Lloyd.
 Appearing in concert both as a soloist and an accompanist for over 35 years, he now pursues a successful career as an accompanist and répétiteur, the breadth of his repertoire being reflected in television and radio broadcasts ranging from BBC Radio 3 to Emmerdale!
 At the RNCM, Robin is a senior music coach within the School of Vocal Studies, for whom he was also chief répétiteur on the majority of college opera productions from the late 1990s until 2013.
 He has appeared with the Manchester Camerata in the world première of “A Feast of Fables” by Paul Reade, has been Musical Director for Feelgood Theatre Productions and, from 1990-2000, Opera & Concert Productions (Worldwide) Ltd with whom he toured throughout the Gulf, the Indian sub-continent and the Far East.
-Robin has a particularly close association with Clonter Opera Theatre in Cheshire, where he regularly works as Assistant Musical Director and Accompanist.
-He is also an accompanist member of the British & International Federation of Festivals.
+Robin has a particularly close association with Clonter Opera Theatre, where he regularly works as Assistant Musical Director and Accompanist.
+He is also an accompanist member of the British & International Federation of Festivals

 Tickets £31, £42, £52, Students £10